doximity/super_spreader/README.md

 The primary criterion to consider is whether the backfill in question is _long-running_.
 If you estimate it would take at least a couple of days to complete, it makes sense to consider SuperSpreader.
 Another good reason to consider this tool is _code reuse_.
 If you already have Ruby-land code that would be difficult or impossible to replicate in SQL, it makes sense to use SuperSpreader, assuming the equivalent Rake task would be impractical.

 ## How does it work?

+SuperSpreader enqueues a configurable number of background jobs on a set schedule.
+These background jobs are executed in small batches such that only a small number of jobs are enqueued at any given time.
+The jobs start at the most recent record and work back to the first record, based on the auto-incrementing primary key.

+The configuration is able to be tuned for the needs of an individual problem.
+If the backfill would require months of compute time, it can be run in parallel so that it takes much less time.
+The resource utilization can be spread out so that shared resources, such as a database, are not overwhelmed with requests.
+Finally, there is also support for running more jobs during off-peak usage based on a schedule.

+Backfills are implemented using ActiveJob classes.
+SuperSpreader orchestrates running those jobs.
+Each set of jobs is enqueued by a scheduler using the supplied configuration.

+As an example, assume that there's a table with 100,000,000 rows which need Ruby-land logic to be applied using `MyBackfillJob`.
+The rate (e.g., how many jobs per second) is configurable.
+Once configured, SuperSpreader would enqueue job in batches like:

+    MyBackfillJob run_at: "2020-11-16T22:51:59Z", begin_id: 99_999_901, end_id: 100_000_000
+    MyBackfillJob run_at: "2020-11-16T22:51:59Z", begin_id: 99_999_801, end_id:  99_999_900
+    MyBackfillJob run_at: "2020-11-16T22:51:59Z", begin_id: 99_999_701, end_id:  99_999_800
+    MyBackfillJob run_at: "2020-11-16T22:52:00Z", begin_id: 99_999_601, end_id:  99_999_700
+    MyBackfillJob run_at: "2020-11-16T22:52:00Z", begin_id: 99_999_501, end_id:  99_999_600
+    MyBackfillJob run_at: "2020-11-16T22:52:00Z", begin_id: 99_999_401, end_id:  99_999_500

+Notice that there are 3 jobs per second, 2 seconds of work were enqueued, and the batch size is 100.
+Again, this is just an example for illustration, and the configuration can be modified to suit the needs of the problem.

+After running out of work, SuperSpreader will enqueue more work:

+    SuperScheduler::SchedulerJob run_at: "2020-11-16T22:52:01Z"

+And the work continues:

+    MyBackfillJob run_at: "2020-11-16T22:52:01Z", begin_id: 99_999_401, end_id:  99_999_500
+    MyBackfillJob run_at: "2020-11-16T22:52:01Z", begin_id: 99_999_301, end_id:  99_999_400
+    MyBackfillJob run_at: "2020-11-16T22:52:01Z", begin_id: 99_999_201, end_id:  99_999_300
+    MyBackfillJob run_at: "2020-11-16T22:52:02Z", begin_id: 99_999_101, end_id:  99_999_200
+    MyBackfillJob run_at: "2020-11-16T22:52:02Z", begin_id: 99_999_001, end_id:  99_999_100
+    MyBackfillJob run_at: "2020-11-16T22:52:02Z", begin_id: 99_998_901, end_id:  99_999_000

+This process continues until there is no more work to be done.

+Additionally, the configuration can be tuned while SuperSpreader is running.
+The configuration is read each time `SchedulerJob` runs.
+Does the process need to go faster?
+Increase the number of jobs per second.
+Are batches taking too long to complete?
+Decrease the batch size.
+Is `SchedulerJob` taking a long time to complete?
+Decrease the duration so that less work is enqueued in each cycle.
+Finally, SuperSpreader can be stopped instantly and resumed at a later time, if a need ever arises.

+As it stands, each run of SuperSpreader is hand-tuned.
+It is highly recommended that SuperSpreader resource utilization is monitored during runs.
+That said, it is designed to run autonomously once a good configuration is found.

 ## How do I use it?